hashicorp/vault-client-go/docs/Secrets.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	key := "key_example" // string | Name of the key to register in Vault.
-This will be the named used to refer to the underlying crypto key when encrypting or decrypting data. gcpkmsKeysRegisterRequest := *openapiclient.NewGcpkmsKeysRegisterRequest() // GcpkmsKeysRegisterRequest |
+	key :=  // string | Name of the key to register in Vault.
+This will be the named used to refer to the underlying crypto key when encrypting or decrypting data.

+	gcpkmsKeysRegisterRequest := NewGcpkmsKeysRegisterRequestWithDefaults()

-	resp, err := client.Secrets.PostGcpkmsKeysRegisterKey(context.Background(), key).GcpkmsKeysRegisterRequest(gcpkmsKeysRegisterRequest)
+	resp, err := client.Secrets.PostGcpkmsKeysRegisterKey(context.Background(), key, gcpkmsKeysRegisterRequest)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)